Top 10 Common 3D Print Issues with Pictures & How to Solve

 10. Blobs and Zits: Fixing Random Bumps on Smooth Surfaces

 Blobs and zits are small bumps that appear on 3D prints, usually at layer start or stop points on outer walls.
-They happen because of sudden extrusion changes, poor retraction or coasting settings, and where the nozzle starts or stops.
+They occur due to sudden extrusion changes, poor retraction or coasting settings, and the location where the nozzle begins or stops.

 Causes:

-- Abrupt extrusion changes or pauses causing excess filament.
+• Abrupt extrusion changes or pauses cause excess filament.

-- Incorrect retraction and coasting settings leading to oozing.
+• Incorrect retraction and coasting settings are leading to oozing.

-- Start/stop points placed on visible outer walls.
+• Start/stop points are placed on visible outer walls.

 How to Fix Them:

-- Move seam locations to hidden or less visible areas to hide imperfections.
+• Move seam locations to less visible areas to conceal imperfections.

 These tweaks help keep your print surfaces clean and smooth.